Dark social is social sharing that's taking place in private online communities

 In the case of dark social, there's a segment of traffic we're not able to recognize.
 You can see people coming to your website via Facebook, and you can see if email blasts are working.
 However, in the case of dark social, you only see that there was a direct hit to your web page.
 You can't break it down if people were sharing your link in a text message or if they sent it through WhatsApp.
 You can't get any info from these private communities.
 You have no data on who they are and why they might be interested in the link from that unsourced referral.

-In 2020, brands are going to see a considerable shift with online marketing, and it will start with the dramatic rise of these private conversations.
+Brands are going to see a considerable shift with online marketing, and it will start with the dramatic rise of these private conversations.
 More and more, people are using channels that facilitate private discussion.
 Brands that haven’t prioritized relationship marketing techniques (which builds community and creates brand advocates) need to do one of two things.
 Either they need to spend more money on a pay-to-play model or start using what works with these private communities.
 In other words, a relationship marketing approach that focuses on belonging instead of buying.
 It’s all about organic relationship building versus trying to buy brand loyalty.

 These private conversations do not mean all is lost when it comes to building and growing your brand through social media marketing.
 It just means your audience is in control of your messaging behind the scenes.